 What You’ll Learn

-In this resource you can learn how Panorama’s survey-taking platform promotes accessibility, and best practice tips for ensuring that all of your students are able to provide feedback.
+In this resource you can learn how Panorama’s survey-taking platform promotes accessibility, as well as best practices for ensuring that all of your students are able to provide feedback.

 Why Accessibility Matters

 We know that all teachers want all students to have equal access to the opportunity to share their voice.
-Panorama’s core mission of capturing the voice of students for feedback is central to what we do.
-By allowing all voices to share their experiences, we can build an inclusive culture of giving and receiving feedback.
+Panorama’s mission of hearing the voice of students is central to what we do, and by ensuring everyone can share their experiences, we can build an inclusive culture of giving and receiving feedback.
 Read on to learn more about the key features of Panorama’s platform that support students’ accessibility needs.

-- Panorama surveys do not rely heavily on multimedia - no video or audio on our survey-taking pages!
+- do not rely heavily on multimedia - there's no video or audio on our survey-taking pages!

 - follow accessibility guidelines for contrast and color

-- Respondents can complete surveys using only a keyboard or mouse
+- can be completed using only a keyboard or mouse

-- Surveys don’t have a time limit - allowing users to take as much time as they need
+- don’t have a time limit, allowing users to take as much time as they need

-- Answer choices on survey taking forms appear in consistent format
+- list answer choices on questions in a consistent format

 How to Ensure Accessibility for All Students